Christianity and traditional celebrations

 Other pre-Christian religions and cultures

-In addition to these religious celebrations, there are some older pagan festivals that were later incorporated into Catholicism, such as the Nit de Sant Joan, on June 24, a great pagan festival celebrating the arrival of summer.
-Due to the arrival of many foreign nationals, other religions such as Islam and Protestantism are also practiced on the island, although they are in the minority and have their own places of worship.
+In addition to these religious celebrations, there are older pagan festivals that were later incorporated into Catholicism, such as the Nit de Sant Joan on June 24, a major pagan festival celebrating the arrival of summer.
+The arrival of many foreign nationals has also led to the practice of other religions, such as Islam and Protestantism, which, although in the minority, also have their own followers and places of worship on the island.

-Buddhism, brought by the hippies who passed through Kathmandu in the 1960s, also has its place on Ibiza, in its Europeanized and somewhat watered-down version.
+Buddhism, brought by hippies who passed through Kathmandu in the 1960s, also has its place on Ibiza, in its Europeanized and somewhat watered-down version.
 Various spiritualities, more or less associated with Buddhism and the Zen movement, have naturally found fertile ground on this island of freedom.
-Finally, some sects are established in Ibiza, such as the Jehovah's Witnesses, the Baha'is or the Mormon Church.
+Finally, Ibiza is also home to a number of sects, such as Jehovah's Witnesses, Baha'is and the Mormon Church.

-But Ibiza and the Balearic Islands, before the arrival of Christianity, were inhabited by various civilizations with their own beliefs that have left behind some remains: the necropolises and their thousands of graves dating from the Phoenician-archaic period (seventh century BC) such as that of Puig des Molins (Ibiza) or Punta dels Fenicis (Mallorca), from which archaeologists have been able to extract various objects related to funerary rites.
+But before the arrival of Christianity, Ibiza and the Balearic Islands were inhabited by various civilizations with their own beliefs, which have left behind a few vestiges: necropolises with thousands of burials dating back to the Phoenician-Archaic period (7th century BC), such as Puig des Molins (Ibiza) or Punta dels Fenicis (Mallorca), from which archaeologists have been able to extract various objects linked to funerary rites.

-Regarding these Punic amulets (Carthaginian civilization), pieces of carved bone or necklaces of pearls and bronze bells with a clearly Egyptian typology, most of which were found in children's tombs, the most likely hypothesis is that they were fetishes that were supposed to protect the youngest, and therefore the weakest, from diseases.
-The figure of Tanit, goddess of Ibiza, also comes from the Punic period.
+With regard to these Punic amulets (from the Carthaginian civilization), carved bone pieces or necklaces of pearls and bronze bells with a clearly Egyptian typology, most of which were found in children's tombs, the most likely hypothesis is that they were fetishes intended to protect the youngest, and therefore the weakest, from disease.
+The figure of Tanit, goddess of Ibiza, also dates back to Punic times.

 Some legends of Ibiza

-The history of Ibiza is full of testimonies about strange cults, witch flights and UFO apparitions.
-Each one has its own version and does not hesitate to add its own personal touch: it is indeed not rare to collect for the same subject a good twenty different versions.
-This is notably the case of the cult devoted to the goddess Tanit, on the island.
-As Ibiza has been occupied by many civilizations (Phoenicians, Carthaginians, Romans, Vandals and Arabs), there is a great mix of legends in Ibiza folklore due to the legacy of these different cultures, with a clear predominance of legends mixed with Christianity.
-Here are some of the most remarkable stories and legends of the White Island.
+Ibiza's history is full of accounts of strange cults, witch flights and UFO sightings.
+Everyone has his or her own version, and doesn't hesitate to add his or her own personal touch: it's not uncommon to find over twenty different versions of the same subject.
+Such is the case with the island's worship of the goddess Tanit.
+As Ibiza has been occupied by many different civilizations (Phoenicians, Carthaginians, Romans, Vandals and Arabs), Ibicenco folklore reflects a great mix of legacies from these various cultures, with a clear predominance of legends steeped in Christianity.
+Here are some of the most remarkable stories and legends from the White Island.

-The legend of the fameliars.
-According to the legend, there are particularly ugly little creatures in the area of Santa Eulària, gifted with an absolutely amazing work force: the fameliars.
-To capture one, you have to go under the Old Bridge of Santa Eulària, equipped with a black bottle into which you have poured a little holy water, and pick a glittering flower that only appears in this place on the night before the feast of St. John, and put it into the container.
-Some time later, a fameliar is born, which the owner can release at will, ensuring that he can satisfy the ferocious appetite of this little being that has become his servant, namely, to provide him with colossal amounts of work or food.
-For as soon as the fameliar is out of the bottle, it demands " Feina o menjar !" (" work or food! ") and only calms down once one of its two requests is met.
-If the fameliar 's master is unable to provide him with enough food to satisfy his appetite or enough work to satisfy his strength, the fameliar will devour the entire pantry.
-The only solution to avoid such a calamity would be to ask the little being to accomplish an impossible task...
-Along the river of Santa Eulària winds a small path along which we can cross some fameliars... statues!
+The legend of the familiars.
+Legend has it that Santa Eulària is home to some particularly ugly little creatures, gifted with an astonishing capacity for work: the familiars.
+To capture one, you need to go under the Old Bridge of Santa Eulària, equipped with a black bottle into which you've poured a little holy water, and pick a glittering flower that only appears in this place on the night before Midsummer's Day, and place it in the container.
+Some time later, a familiar is born, which the owner can release at will, ensuring that he can satisfy the ferocious appetite of this little being who has become his servant, namely by providing him with colossal quantities of work or food.
+For, as soon as it's out of the bottle, the familiar bestially demands " Feina o menjar!" (" work or food! "), and only calms down once one of its two requests has been met.
+If the familiar 's master is unable to provide him with a quantity of food to match his appetite, or a mass of work to match his strength, the familiar devours the entire pantry.
+The only way to avoid such a calamity would be to ask the little creature to perform an impossible task...
+Along the Santa Eulària river there's a small path where you can come across a few familiars... in statues!

 Es Vedrà and its legends.
-The southwestern region of Ibiza has always been rich in myths and legends: the goddess Tanit was worshipped there, the mermaids of the sunken city of Atlantis were sought, but also, with the arrival of the new wave, UFOs, in the depths of the sea.
-If science tends to refute all these hypotheses, the experience of a somewhat non-conformist monk of the Carmelite order on the islet of Es Vedrà in 1864 is quite historical.
-Francisco Palau (1811-1872), who had become an embarrassment to the Church because of his unconventional ideas, was sent to Ibiza in 1854 by the ecclesiastical authorities, where he set up a hermitage in a cave on the side of Es Cubells.
-At the beginning of 1864, he decided to get involved again in the life of the city, with the aim of exorcising the impious peasants of the island.
-Soon, tired of preaching to the people, and with the help of a fisherman friend, he withdrew to a cave in Es Vedrà, devoting himself fully to meditation.
-It was then that a series of intense nocturnal revelations came to him, which he later compiled in a collection that combined the theme of ecstatic self-transformation with a symbolism linked to gardening, an activity held in high esteem by the islanders.
-Francisco Palau became an important figure on the island and his first hermitage in Es Cubells became an important place of pilgrimage.
+Ibiza's south-western region has always been rich in myths and legends: the goddess Tanit was worshipped here, the mermaids of the sunken city of Atlantis were sought here and, with the arrival of the new wave, UFOs in the depths of the sea.
+While science tends to refute all these hypotheses, the experience of a somewhat nonconformist monk from the Carmelite Order on the islet of Es Vedrà in 1864 is nothing short of historic.
+Francisco Palau (1811-1872), who had become an embarrassment to the Church because of his unconventional ideas, was sent to Ibiza in 1854 by the ecclesiastical authorities, where he set up a hermitage in a cave on the Es Cubells side.
+At the beginning of 1864, he decided to get back involved in the life of the town, with the aim of exorcising the island's godless peasants.
+Soon tired of preaching to the masses, and aided by a fisherman friend, he retired to a cave in Es Vedrà, devoting himself entirely to meditation.
+It was then that a series of intense nocturnal revelations came to him, which he later compiled in a collection combining the theme of ecstatic self-transformation with symbolism linked to gardening, an activity held in high esteem by the island's inhabitants.
+Francisco Palau became an important figure on the island, and his first hermitage at Es Cubells became an important place of pilgrimage.
 The monk was beatified in 1988.

 The Buddha of Atlantis.
-A hundred meters above the natural pools of the place called Atlantis, partially hidden behind juniper branches, we find one of the hidden treasures of Ibiza: a huge circular painting printed on the rock representing a Buddha.
-Rumor has it that it was done by a Vietnam veteran of Japanese origin, judging by the date that accompanies the drawing, 1979, written in Japanese ideograms.
-In reality, it is a Bodhisattva of compassion with multiple arms that became a symbol of the island in the 1980s.
-In 2011, however, the work was vandalized with spray paint, which admirers of the Buddha have subsequently meticulously reproduced.
-Today, the place is still a sanctuary for those who seek peace and it is not uncommon to come across apprentices meditating in the lotus position.
-Nevertheless, the mystery remains around the author of the Buddha of Atlantis.
+A hundred meters above the natural pools of Atlantis, partially hidden behind juniper branches, lies one of Ibiza's hidden treasures: a huge circular painting of a Buddha printed directly onto the rock.
+Rumor has it that it was made by a Vietnam veteran of Japanese origin, judging by the date that accompanies the drawing, 1979, written in Japanese ideograms.
+In reality, it's a multi-armed Bodhisattva of compassion, which became a symbol of the island in the 1980s.
+In 2011, however, the work was vandalized with spray paint, which admirers of the Buddha then painstakingly reproduced.
+Even today, the site is a sanctuary for those seeking peace, and it's not uncommon to come across apprentices meditating in the lotus position.
+The fact remains, however, that mystery surrounds the originator of the Atlantis Buddha.
 All we know is that his name was Mabo and that he had something to do with the island of Kyushu.